nickfredman/nf-dot-com/readme.md

-Wow, you actually are looking at my loveliness!
+Wow, you actually are looking at this!
 Hi.

 And now for something completely different:
 ![Beautiful Picture](http://tinyurl.com/hrocnmo "Happy Valentine's")